 To be eligible for this program, buyers need to first buy and finish a home ownership education class; this costs $75.
 Fannie Mae will reimburse you for the cost of the class at closing.

-More benefits of the HomePath program will appeal to a broad cross section of home buyers:
+More benefits of the HomePath loans will appeal to a broad cross section of home buyers:

 - There is no home appraisal required, which can save you up to $500